davidjenni/udm-pro-network/README.md

 ### Basic topology

 This is the current physical wired topology, with the UDM-Pro as the gateway, and one PoE-enabled UI switch on each floor.
-House wiring is good for up to 1 Gbit/s, with all runs made in CAT5e; same for patch cables.
+House ethernet wiring is good for up to 1 Gbit/s, with all runs made in CAT5e; same for patch cables.

 ![backhaul topo](/assets/UDP-Pro-topo.png)

 ### Network segmentation

-Following the Least Privilege principle, the LAN is separate into multiple logical segments, using
+Following the Least Privilege principle, the LAN is separated into multiple logical segments, using
 VLANs:
 | VLAN | CIDR | Medium | SSID | Purpose |
 | ---: | ---: | ------ | ---- | ------- |